leon4rd/test/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## What do you get when you cross a pig and a pineapple?
+A porky pine